US: Civilian toll in Syria raid may be higher than thought

 The U.S. military, said one official, did not see indications of other noncombatant casualties but cannot rule it out because the forces were not on the ground long enough to dig through all the rubble.

 The troops safely brought four children from the second floor out of the house.
 But a toddler was found dead there, and the military officials said Thursday that it is not certain how the child died.
-They said no gunshot wounds were found and that the child may have been killed by the third-floor explosion.
+They said no gunshot wounds were found and that the child was likely killed by the concussive effects of the third-floor explosion and not shot in the gunfight.

-According to the AP journalist who went to the site, blood could be seen on the walls and floor of the remaining structure, which contained a wrecked bedroom with a child’s wooden crib on the floor.
+According to the AP journalist who went to the site, blood could be seen on the walls and floor of the remaining structure, which contained a wrecked bedroom with a child’s wooden cribr.
 On one damaged wall, a blue plastic children’s swing was still hanging.
 The kitchen was blackened with fire damage.

 The officials also revealed that the U.S., which wanted to capture al-Qurayshi alive, had made plans to turn him over to another government.
 One official said the U.S. would have detained him temporarily, but there were no plans for a long-term U.S. detention.
 They declined to provide further details, saying they wanted to protect “government-to-government” discussions.